-Several complications, analyzed in-depth in Anderson (2006), threaten the validity of the results.
+Several complications, analyzed in-depth by Anderson (2006), threaten the validity of the results.
 A quick summary of the complications and their resolutions follows.

 Attrition affects all three experiments.
-If this attrition is caused by treatment status, systematic differences unrelated to the treatment could emerge between the two groups.
+If this attrition were caused by treatment status, then systematic differences unrelated to the treatment could emerge between the two groups.
 In these experiments, the direction of the induced bias is ambiguous.
-I therefore impute missing values for key outcomes and examine "worst case" scenarios.
-Under reasonable assumptions, the paper's central conclusions are unchanged.
+Thus we impute missing values for key outcomes and examine "worst-case" scenarios.
+Under reasonable assumptions, the article's central conclusions are unchanged.

 Another complication is violation of the original random assignment.
 The most serious case occurred in the Perry Preschool Program; for logistical reasons, several children with working mothers in the treatment group were switched to the control group.
 Perry researchers did not record the identities of these children.
-If children with working mothers perform differently than the average child, these swaps could induce bias.
-I address this issue by conditioning outcomes on initial maternal employment status.
-I also study an entire range of possible switches that could have occurred and examine the sensitivity of the estimates to these switches.
+If children with working mothers performed differently than the average child, then these swaps could induce bias.
+We address this issue by conditioning outcomes on initial maternal employment status.
+We also study an entire range of possible switches that could have occurred and examine the sensitivity of the estimates to these switches.
 Again, the main results are unchanged.
 A final complication is the possibility of dependence between observations, or clustering.
 In these experiments, the possibility of classroom peer effects and the systematic assignment of siblings to identical treatment groups are reasons for concern.
-If the peer effects or intra-family correlations are strong, the standard errors could be too small.
-I address the problem by estimating standard errors that adjust for clustering at the class-byyear level or at the family level.
+If the peer effects or intrafamily correlations are strong, then the standard errors could be too small.
+We address the problem by estimating standard errors that adjust for clustering at the class-by-year level or at the family level.
 These adjustments do not substantially affect key results.